semgrep/semgrep-docs/docs/running-rules.md

 Substitute the `PATH/TO/SRC` with the path to your source code.

 :::info
-When Semgrep Registry is used, [usage metrics](metrics.md) are collected by default.
+By default, when Semgrep Registry is used, Semgrep collects [usage metrics](./metrics.md).
 :::

 Explore the Semgrep Registry by following these steps: